-This means that PHP cannot work with Zip packages - changes need to be made to your server configuration to allow unzipping of files at the command line.
+This means that PHP can't work with Zip packages - changes are needed to your server configuration to allow unzipping of files at the command line.
 Ask your hosting provider, or search for a tutorial to help with this.

-If you are stuck and need help, there are several places you can go to ask for assistance.
-Remember that most people who use the Community Forums, Chat and Github are volunteers.
+If you need help, there are several places you can go to ask for assistance.
+Remember that most people who use the Community Forums, Chat, and GitHub are volunteers.

 If you think your configuration is causing the problem, ask on the Mautic Community Forums.
-Search before you post, as it is likely someone might have already answered your question in the past.
+Search before you post, as it's likely someone might have already answered your question in the past.

 In all cases, it is important that you describe the problem, and all steps you have followed to resolve the problem, in detail.
 At a minimum, include the following:

-If you don't provide the information above as a minimum, the person who might try to help you will have to ask you for it, so please save them the trouble and provide the information upfront.
+If you don't provide this information as a minimum, the person who might try to help you has to ask you for it, so please save them the trouble and provide the information upfront.
 Also, importantly, please be polite.
 Mautic is an Open Source project, and people are giving their free time to help you.

 You can also chat with someone in the live Community Chat however all support requests must go on the forums.
 Post there first, then drop the link to the post in Slack if you are discussing it with someone.